Masked Capsule Autoencoders

 \subsection{Building Upon Self Routing Capsule Networks}

-We use the SR Caps Network \cite{hahn2019self} as a starting point due to its simplicity and speed.
-We adjust the routing procedure such that rather than merging local capsules within a $\text{H} \times \text{W}$ sliding kernel, we simply use a $1 \times 1$ region and only route to the capsules in the upper layer at the same location in the 1D feature map, meaning our network is fully isotropic in the encoder.
-This allows for a per-patch parse tree to be constructed which is used to provide a pose representation for each capsule at each patch in the feature map.
-When pretraining, we do not route to a class capsule, instead, we reinsert a masked capsule placeholder at the locations in the feature map which were previously removed after the encoding stage, ensuring the feature map is ready for decoding to the original shape.

-This feature map which now contains both encoded capsule representations and a random noise-masked capsule representation is now fed through a capsule layer which considers all capsules at all locations in the lower layer when creating the pose vector and activation values of all capsules at all locations in the higher layer, meaning that the encoded capsules can predict the values of the masked regions.
-We call this layer the fully capsule decoder.
-These reconstructed regions are then fed through a single linear projection layer which projects the activation scaled pose vectors at each location into the correctly sized pixel values of the original images patch at this location.
+We use SR Caps Network \cite{hahn2019self} as our starting point due to its simplicity and speed, but modify its routing architecture to better suit our masked image modelling approach.
+The key architectural change lies in how we handle spatial relationships in routing.

+The original SR Caps model uses a sliding window approach where each output capsule considers inputs from a local region $k \times k$ of the feature map.
+In contrast, our MCAE uses point-wise routing where capsules only route to the layer above at their exact spatial position in a flattened 1D feature map shown in \ref{fig:network_architecture}.
+This creates a local parse tree for each patch position, which aims to determine the concept represented in the patch.

+During pretraining, we do not include the final class capsule layer that would normally be part of a supervised Capsule Network.
+Instead, after the encoding stage, we introduce a learnable masked token - a shared vector of the same dimension as our capsule vectors.
+This masked token is inserted at all positions where patches were originally removed, returning the sequence to its original length.
+Following the design principles of the original masked autoencoder \cite{he2021masked}, this same learnable placeholder is used across all masked positions and is updated during training as a parameter of the model.

+The decoder then uses a fully-connected capsule layer where each capsule can route to all capsules in the subsequent layer regardless of spatial position.
+This is achieved by setting the kernel size to match the sequence length.
+While this global routing enables capsules at any position to influence the reconstruction of any masked patch, it comes with a significantly increased computational cost compared to the position-wise routing used in the encoder.
+However, this computational overhead only affects the pretraining phase.
+Once pretraining is complete, the decoder is discarded.
+This design choice trades higher pretraining computation for improved network accuracy during inference, where the network also maintains the fast inference speed of SR Caps.

-When finetuning, we remove the capsule decoder and add an additional class capsule layer on top of the encoder.
+When we switch to finetuning, we remove this decoder architecture and replace it with a class capsule layer.